houseworksinc/pr-review-bot/README.md

    - Checks out the code
    - Sets up the GitHub CLI
    - Fetches the PR diff and list of changed files
-   - Sends this information to OpenAI's GPT-4
+   - Sends this information to Google's Gemini model
    - Posts the analysis as a comment on the PR

 2. The analysis is structured into sections: